-Specifically, it assists in implementing Council's commitment to 'Preserve the City's history and protect heritage properties and precincts by undertaking a municipal wide heritage review and introduce heritage overlays in the Boroondara Planning Scheme' (Strategy 4.3).
+Specifically, it assists in implementing Council's commitment that "Boroondara's heritage places are protected through ongoing implementation of heritage protection controls in the Boroondara Planning Scheme.'
+(Strategy 4.1).

 The project will further assist Council in fulfilling its major initiative commitment to 'protect the City's heritage by continuing a municipal wide heritage assessment of all areas not currently subject to a heritage overlay in the Boroondara Planning Scheme'.